 - Public relations

 No matter what channel you use, you can have Google Analytics track it for you.
+To know more, contact our technical support team with your Google Analytics id to request for this integration and you can expect a quick turnaround for the same.
 In case you’re using AdWords for your paid advertising, you can sync your AdWords and Analytics accounts.
 For email marketing, make sure the URLs linking to your event page are tagged correctly so that registrations are attributed properly, or you can use Google’s URL Builder for the same.

 TRACK THE SOURCES